tmachas/post-process-jfsd/README.md

 - Calculation of the radial distribution function g(r)
 - Calculation of the xy projection of the g(r)
 - Calculation of the velocity profile
+- Calculation of average and standard deviation of number of particle bonds
+- Caclulation of average particle voronoi volume
 - Creation of an ovito/vmd compatible .xyz file for the particle trajectories

 ## Installation